-One of the most enigmatic woodpeckers in North America, and likely to remain so because of its general rarity and uncertainty about its population dynamic, the Black-backed Woodpecker breeds in boreal forests, from central Alaska and northern Canada, to montane areas of California and New England.
-Despite its widespread breeding distribution, this species is confined mostly in stands populated by wood-boring insects in coniferous forests.
+One of the most enigmatic woodpeckers in North America, and likely to remain so because of its general rarity and uncertainty about its population dynamics.
+The Black-backed Woodpecker breeds in boreal forests from central Alaska and northern Canada, south to New England, the north-central U.S., and montane areas of the northwestern U.S. Despite its widespread breeding distribution, this woodpecker is confined mostly to stands populated by wood-boring insects in coniferous forests.
 It is an irruptive species that forages opportunistically on outbreaks of bark (e.g., Scolytidae) and especially wood-boring (e.g., Cerambycidae) beetles colonizing recently burned habitats.
-This restricted diet renders the species vulnerable to local and regional extinction due to fire-suppression programs, salvage logging (post-fire and post-outbreak), and rarefaction of mature/overmature forest stands.
+This restricted diet renders the species vulnerable to local and regional extinction due to fire-suppression programs, salvage logging (post-fire and post-outbreak), and rarefaction of mature and overmature forest stands.

-The Black-backed Woodpecker’s sooty black dorsal plumage camouflages it against the bark of the trees that it favors for foraging.
+The Black-backed Woodpecker’s sooty black dorsal plumage camouflages it against the bark of the burned trees that it favors for foraging.
 Its loud foraging taps, calls, and drumming patterns, however, facilitate detection.
-Both the Black-backed and its congener the American Three-toed Woodpecker are easily approached, but the Black-backed often challenges an intruder with its Scream-Rattle-Snarl Call, one of the most distinctive and complex calls among Picoides woodpeckers.
-Three toes instead of four and, in males, a yellow crown patch instead of red, distinguish both the Black-backed and Three-toed woodpeckers from all other woodpeckers.
+Both the Black-backed Woodpecker and its congener the American Three-toed Woodpecker (Picoides dorsalis) are easily approached, but the Black-backed often challenges an intruder with its Scream-Rattle-Snarl Call, one of the most distinctive and complex calls among Picoides woodpeckers.
+Three toes instead of four and, in males, a yellow crown patch instead of red, distinguish both the Black-backed and American Three-toed woodpeckers from other North American woodpeckers.

-Recently, a study brings new insights on the species genetics where two populations, Oregon Cascades-California and Black Hills, would be distinct from the boreal population ( Pierson et al. 2010 ).
-These two populations are isolated, face habitat restriction and were petitioned to be listed under the Endangered Species Act of 1973 (US; Hanson et al. 2012 ).
-For the future, studies that should prove especially useful in understanding the Black-backed Woodpecker’s unique relationship to boreal forest disturbance dynamics include (1) dynamics of dispersion and demographic rates, (2) gene flow and genetic structures among populations, (3) wintering ecology, (4) spatial and temporal pattern of pulse-resource interactions on demography, (5) impacts of forest harvesting, and (6) impacts of climate changes.
+A recent study on the species' genetics indicated that the Oregon Cascades-California and Black Hills populations could be distinct from the boreal population ( Pierson et al. 2010 ).
+These two populations are isolated, face habitat restriction, and were recently petitioned to be listed under the Endangered Species Act of 1973 (U.S.; Hanson et al. 2012 ).
+Future studies that should prove especially useful in understanding the Black-backed Woodpecker’s unique relationship to boreal forest disturbance dynamics include (1) dynamics of dispersal and demographic rates, (2) gene flow and genetic structure among populations, (3) wintering ecology, (4) spatial and temporal pattern of pulse-resource interactions on demography, (5) impacts of forest harvesting, and (6) impacts of climate change.